samigeorgiev/gAcademy/README.md

 **Note:**: Fastest way for preparing the environment(**except paypal integration**) is running `run-db-on-docker.sh` which creates the database with necessary tables and using `set-env.sh.example` for environment variables.

-After that compile all protocol files:
+After that prepare all protocol files:

 `$ ./genproto.sh`